 Loafers: Tod’s Gommino Loafers.
 You just have to have a pair.
 These are beautifully made, comfortable, and wear well.
 I own them in bright orange, and they can completely make an outfit.
 Just throw on jeans and a t-shirt or oxford and you’re done.

 Everyday Heels: J. Crew Elsie.
 Manolo’s BBs are similar and beautiful as well, but I find J. Crew’s Elsies to be the most comfortable.
-The perfect heel height — it distributes your weight well or something and makes it easy to stand in these for hours on end.
+The perfect heel height — it distributes your weight well and makes it easy to stand for hours on end.
 I also happen to think they nailed the toe shape: not too pointy, not too round.
 Simply perfect.

 Canvas Sneakers: Superga Cotu (shown above in pic at top!).
 The timeless classic.
 These are insanely comfortable, come in great colors, and go with everything from sundresses (currently dying over all the floaty sundresses from this line) to distressed denim.